 - All data must be branch versioned.
 For more information, see Register a dataset as branch versioned.

-- The connected geodatabase must be set to branch for versioning type in the Geodatabase Connection Properties.
+- The connected geodatabase must be set to branch for versioning type.
 For more information, see Update Geodatabase Connection Properties To Branch.

-- The connected geodatabase user must be the owner of the data.
+- The connected geodatabase user must own the data that is being published.

 Note:The Validation capability is only available when sharing to ArcGIS Enterprise 10.7 or later.
 See Considerations when sharing to older portals for more information.

-To share datasets with attribute rules, complete the following steps:
+To share datasets with attribute rules as web layers, complete the following steps:

 - In ArcGIS Pro, author a map containing datasets with attribute rules.
 Optionally, add the associated error datasets to the map if you plan to share a feature layer using the Validation capability.